Marker Logo

 this page online

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Brattonsville (within shouting distance of this marker); A House of Untold Stories (within shouting distance of this marker); The Homestead (about 300 feet away, measured in a direct line); Brick Kitchen (about 500 feet away); The Battle of Huck’s Defeat (about 500 feet away); Field of Huck's Defeat (about 500 feet away); William Bratton Plantation/Battle of Huck's Defeat (about 600 feet away); Backwoods Cabin (about 600 feet away).
+At least 8 other markers are within walking distance of this marker: The Brattonsville Store (within shouting distance of this marker); Brattonsville (within shouting distance of this marker); A House of Untold Stories (within shouting distance of this marker); a different marker also named Brick Kitchen (about 500 feet away); a different marker also named Battle of Huck's Defeat (about 500 feet away); Field of Huck's Defeat (about 500 feet away); Slave Cabin (about 600 feet away); Watt (about 600 feet away).
 Touch for a list and map of all markers in McConnells.

 Lynching of Jim Williams Marker image.
 Click for full size.

-Photographed By Yvonne Vaughn, May 26, 2024
+Photographed by Yvonne Vaughn, May 26, 2024

 2. Lynching of Jim Williams Marker